erinliuduke/mbel/README.md

    cd mbel-gpt-flask
    ```

-4. Create a new virtual environment:
+4. Create and activate a new virtual environment:

    ```bash
    python -m venv venv